navpil/loggol/Readme.md

 If you run the `MainTest` file with no profiles on, you will get the exception on startup.
 To remove the exception, please use `unconfigured` profile, which shows how loggers behave when they are not configured.

+Please note - `log4j/reload4j` and `commons-logging` classes may be included by dependencies intended for supporting other logging mechanisms.
+As an example, in case you only use `reload4j`, its implementation can be added by `slf4j-reload4j` module.
+But in case you don't use `slf4j` and thus decided not to uase `slf4j-reload4j` dependency, then `reload4j` will simply not work.
+In these cases you should include `reload4j` by itself.
+Alternatively you can still go with the setup made by this project if you don't mind few more unused jar files added.

 ## Logging library description

 ### JUL